German Shepherd Now

 • The words “for large breed puppies” on the bag.
 This isn’t optional.
 It signals the food meets AAFCO large-breed growth standards.

-The Tufts Petfoodology guide on puppy nutrition has a good breakdown of what separates large-breed formulas from standard ones, if you want the veterinary-nutrition perspective.
+The VCA guide on large and giant breed nutrition has a clear breakdown of what separates large-breed formulas from standard ones, if you want the veterinary-nutrition perspective.

 Calcium and Phosphorus Targets for Shepherd Puppies